Winchcombe Hotels Bed and Breakfast (B&B) Cottages and Inns

 Farmhouse dating back to approximately 1600's nestled at the foot of the Cotswold Hills, lovingly restored combining character with convenience.
 Situated on the Cotswold Way between Broadway and Winchcombe.

 Ideally situated for exploring the Cotswolds 1 mile from local Pub/Restaurant and historic steam railway.
 1 mile from the picturesque village of Stanway, with its Jacobean Manor House and Watergardens.
 1 mile from Hailes Abbey and farmshop.
 5 miles from Sudely Castle in the historic town of Winchcombe.
 12 miles from regency Cheltenham and race course.
 Visit Cotswold towns such as Stratford-upon-Avon, Bourton-on-the-Water, Tewkesbury, Evesham, Stow-on-the-Wold, Burford.
-Horse riding facilities in the village.

 Mrs Margaret Green, Wood Stanway Farmhouse, Wood Stanway Nr.
 Didbrook Winchcombe, Cheltenham Glos GL54 5PG